An Essay Towards Solving a Problem in the Doctrine of Chances: Overview

-(and ƒ(p) = 0 for p < 0 or p > 1) where k is the number of successes so far observed, and n is the number of trials so far observed.
-This is what today is called the Beta distribution with parameters k + 1 and n − k + 1.
+(and f(p) = 0 outside that interval).
+This is the Beta distribution with parameters k + 1 and n − k + 1.

 Outline

-Bayes's preliminary results in conditional probability (especially Propositions 3, 4 and 5) imply the truth of the theorem that is named for him.
-He states:"If there be two subsequent events, the probability of the second b/N and the probability of both together P/N, and it being first discovered that the second event has also happened, from hence I guess that the first event has also happened, the probability I am right is P/b.".
+Bayes's preliminary results on conditional probability — particularly Propositions 3, 4, and 5 — imply the theorem now named for him.
+In his own words:

+If there be two subsequent events, the probability of the second b/N and the probability of both together P/N, and it being first discovered that the second event has also happened, from hence I guess that the first event has also happened, the probability I am right is P/b.

-Symbolically, this implies (see Stigler 1982):
+Symbolically (see Stigler 1982), this is: